 New Zealand has clear competitive advantages in agritech, digital technologies, health technologies, high-value nutrition, clean energy, advanced aviation and space.
 However Innovative Partnerships isn’t restricted to just these areas.

 We are keen to discuss transformative technology areas and emerging sectors, as well as emerging challenges for the economy, environment and society.

 Our business-friendly environment and future-focused policy and regulatory settings make New Zealand an attractive choice to research and develop new ideas and products.

 With unique expertise, talent and technology, coupled with our size and location, New Zealand offers surprising advantages when it comes to making things happen.

 There are many factors that make New Zealand an attractive destination to undertake R&D including:

 - New Zealand is ranked among the best and easiest places to do business.
 We have a straightforward, business-friendly taxation system that supports capital development, R&D and international investment.

-- We have a stable and globally competitive economy powered by a highly skilled workforce with niche expertise in energy, engineering and computer science research.
+- We have a stable and globally competitive economy powered by a highly skilled workforce.

-- New Zealand is the gateway to the Asia-Pacific region.
+- New Zealand is the gateway to the Asia-Pacific region, located in a key position between Asia and the Americas.
 We have free trade agreements (FTA) with 15 Asian countries with access to over 2 billion consumers.
 We were the world’s first country to negotiate an FTA with China.

 - Finally, we have a proud culture of innovation, from splitting the atom to reaching space.
 We are nimble and ready to respond to new opportunities.
 We welcome you to explore your New Zealand advantage.